anssika/FHIRSMARTEx/README.md

 # FHIRSMARTREx
-Example of a configuration including FHIR server, Authorisation server and FHIR clients - all implemented using IRIS
+Demonstrates IRIS for Health configurations, customisations and implementations related to FHIR and SMART on FHIR, clients and services.

 ## Install